jb55/btcs/README.md

   bitcoin script parser/evaluator/compiler/decompiler

-  **WARNING**: This has not been rigorously tested, do not depend on script outputs when determining actual payees
+  **WARNING**: This has not been rigorously tested, do not depend on script outputs when determining actual payees.
+Make sure to test on testnet first if you do.

 ## Motivation